COLLEGE BOARD MEMBERS

 Josie Crisara OAM

 Josie Crisara is the current Principal at Aitken College.
-She taught previously at Goulburn Valley Grammar School and Overnewton College.
-She has held leadership positions as Head of Science, Head of Senior School and Deputy Principal.
+She has held leadership positions as Head of Science, Head of Senior School and Deputy Principal at the College.
+Previously she taught at Goulburn Valley Grammar School and Overnewton College.
+Josie has taught Chemistry, Science, Mathematics, Digital and Design Technology, Food Studies and Religion and Values Education, but mostly considers herself a teacher of young people.
 She has a Bachelor of Science Degree, a Graduate Diploma of Education and a Masters in Educational Leadership from the University of Melbourne.
-Josie has taught Chemistry, Science, Mathematics, Digital and Design Technology, Food Studies and Religion and Values Education but mostly considers herself a teacher of young people.

-Josie has held positions on the Science Teachers Association of Victoria Council, the Association of Heads of Independent Schools of Australia (AHISA) Board and is currently on the AHISA (Victoria) Executive, the Board of Independent Schools Victoria and on the ISV HALT Accreditation Board.
-She is the current Chair of the Science Victoria Board and chairs the Science Talent Search Competition run by the Science Teachers Association of VIctoria.
-Josie is a member of Greenvale Rotary (and is its Youth Director overseeing the Interact Club of Aitken College) as part of that role.
+Josie has held positions on the Science Teachers Association of Victoria (STAV) Council, and on the Association of Heads of Independent Schools of Australia (AHISA) Board.
+She is currently the Deputy Chair of AHISA (Victoria), a National Board Director of AHISA Ltd., on the Board of Independent Schools Victoria (ISV) and on the ISV HALT Accreditation Board (Highly Accomplished and Lead Teachers).
+She is also on the Victoria Institute of Teaching (VIT) Accreditation Committee, a Member of Greenvale Rotary and a Fellow and Life Member of STAV.

 Stephen Craven